ambikarompy8-lgtm/flowbridge-azure-pipeline/README.md

 ## What is this?

-FlowBridge is an AI-native data sync platform for SMEs — think Zapier but powered by Azure and Claude AI.
+FlowBridge is an AI-native data sync platform for SMEs — think Zapier but powered by Azure.
 This repo contains both:

 1. **The product** — FlowBridge UI (dashboard, AI sync builder, competitor analysis)